Breaking Down Child Care Options in Indiana

 When breaking down child care options in Indiana, there are four main categories that families have to choose from.

-Staff in these programs are required to have comprehensive federal background checks for all staff which are routinely updated, along with the completion of regular training.
+Staff in these programs are required to have comprehensive federal background checks which are routinely updated, along with the completion of regular training.
 Caregivers must also be certified in various first aid techniques.
-The size of these facilities allows for multiple teachers per classroom when necessary.
+The size of these facilities allow for multiple teachers per classroom when necessary.
 This means that more kids can be enrolled in a single classroom.

 To help accommodate the families in their community, many centers offer subsidies like On My Way Pre-K or Child Care and Development Fund (CCDF) to offset the required costs to enroll.

 Home settings are called family child care homes in Indiana’s regulatory system.
 The programs operate out of a residential home, often the provider lives in the same facility.
 There are three primary types of family child care homes which all have slightly different regulatory requirements:

 - Not licensed family child care home approved for CCDF vouchers

 - Not licensed – this setting must care for fewer than five unrelated children

 In most family child care homes, staff must have comprehensive federal background checks which are routinely updated.
 Staff must also be certified in various first aid techniques and attend required training annually.
 These programs often only have one caregiver but are still required to follow specific caregiver-to-child ratios.

 A unique offering of family child care homes is the ease of ability to offer care outside of regular business hours.
 Because the provider is operating out of their own home, they could care for a child in the evening or overnight if they meet appropriate regulatory standards.

 This type of care is offered as an extension of a church or not-for-profit religious organization.
 Registered ministries are not licensed care, and they can use a faith-based curriculum if they choose.
 Registered ministries can fall within three regulatory options: